ripleymj/ansible-demo/README.md

 You can also run more native Ansible modules, like `apt` with ad-hoc commands.
 For example, let's refresh the apt package cache:

 `ansible all -i inventory -b -m apt -a "update_cache=true"`

+## Exercise 4 - Creating a playbook
+We can now create a simple playbook to contain a series of steps to be executed.
+Run `cd exercise4` to change to the directory for this step.

+### Exercise 4a - The most simplistic of playbooks
+The `exercise4a.yaml` file contains a playbook that installs Apache on the web group, and makes sure it is set to start on boot.
+Make sure the syntax is valid with this check, and note that your inventory path has changed since you moved to the exercise4 directory.

+`ansible-playbook --syntax-check -i ../inventory exercise4a.yaml`

+You can run this with the command:

+`ansible-playbook -i ../inventory exercise4a.yaml`